Staff and volunteers

 Assisi Aid Projects is staffed by a small team of part-time staff in our Melbourne office.
 We place the majority of human resources overseas with our partners, as this maximises impact, local ownership and value for money.
 The Melbourne team are supported by our wonderful volunteers, who bring a range of skills and experience to support our work.

-Following an internship at Assisi Aid Projects in 2022, Isabel rejoined the team in 2023 as Project & Engagement Officer.
-Isabel oversees Assisi Aid Projects’ communications content and assists with project reporting and review processes.
+Following an internship at Assisi Aid Projects in 2022, Isabel rejoined the team in 2023 and now works closely with local partners to provide programmatic support and assist with capacity strengthening.

 Isabel first became interested in the work of Assisi Aid Projects after learning about its intersectional focus on women’s economic empowerment and partnership model of development, and continues to be inspired by stories of the projects’ participants.